South African Bank’s Overview

 #1.
 Standard Bank

 The Standard Bank Group is the largest African banking group by total assets of around R2 Trillion (USD 153 Billion), with a market cap of approximately R310 Billion (USD 23 Billion), offering a range of banking and related financial services across sub-Saharan Africa.
-The Group has 155 years’ operating history in South Africa with headquarter located at Johannesburg and employs more than 54,000 people.
+The Group has 155 years’ operating history in South Africa with headquarter located in Johannesburg and employs more than 54,000 people.

 FirstRand was created in its current form in 1998 through a merger of the Anglo American Corporation of South Africa Limited and RMB Holdings(RMBH).
-It was headquartered in Johannesburg, South Africa and employs more than 44,000 people.
-It is the second largest banks in South Africa by total assets of around R1.2 Trillion (USD 92 Billion).
+It was headquartered in Johannesburg, South Africa, and employs more than 44,000 people.
+It is the second-largest bank in South Africa with total assets of around R1.2 Trillion (USD 92 Billion).
 FirstRand’s portfolio of integrated financial services businesses comprises FNB, RMB, Aldermore and Ashburton Investments.

 #3.
 Barclays Africa Group Limited

 It is formerly known as ABSA Group Limited.
-Barclays Africa Group Limited is the financial services provider in Africa offering personal and business banking, corporate and investment banking, wealth and investment management services.
+Barclays Africa Group Limited is the financial services provider in Africa offering personal and business banking, corporate and investment banking, wealth, and investment management services.

 It is one of the largest Banks in South Africa with Market Capitalisation of R128 Billion as on 31st December 2017.
-They offer a wide range of wholesale and retail banking services, a growing insurance, assets management, and wealth management services in 39 countries around the world through its 2000 plus branches and employs more than 31,000 employees.
-It’s headquarter is located at Sandton, South Africa.
+They offer a wide range of wholesale and retail bankingRetail BankingRetail banking or personal banking refers to the financial services offered by the financial institutions exclusively to the individual clients.
+The consumer banking provides personal loan, savings account, debit cards, credit cards, locker, etc. services, growing insurance, assets management, and wealth management services in 39 countries around the world through its 2000 plus branches and employs more than 31,000 employees.
+It’s headquarter is located in Sandton.
 It has total assets of around R892 Billion (USD 69 Billion) as of 2017 and comes on the fourth rank.

 It was headquartered in Johannesburg, South Africa and 8,200 people are employed by the company worldwide.
 It is a first South African company who list in both London and Johannesburg Stock Exchanges.
 It has total assets of around R415 Billion (USD 32 Billion) as of 2017

 Capitec is a retail bank in South Africa having headquarter in Western Cape and operating through 800 retail branches nationwide with 9.9 Million active clients.
 Near about 11,400 employees are working with the bank.
 It has total assets of around R87 Billion (USD 6.7 Billion).
-The company also provide commercial and investment banking activities in Africa and as per audited financial statements of 2018, the headline earnings are up 18% to R4.46 Billion and Return on Equity is 27%.
+The company also provides commercial and investment banking activities in Africa and as per audited financial statements of 2018, the headline earnings are up 18% to R4.46 Billion and Return on Equity is 27%.